-Let’s look at the four mistakes beginners make using a wide angle and how you can correct each of them for more powerful images.
+Let’s look at the five mistakes beginners make using a wide angle and how you can correct each of them for more powerful images.

 So to use a wide angle correctly, to its advantage, you need to have something close to the lens.

 Most of my favorite wide angle shots were taken within inches of the subject; right in the action.

 Now, look at the two images of the bike below.
 In the one on the left nothing really stands out in the image.
 By getting even closer the bike is made more of the focus in the image.
 I’m mere inches from the front tire in the second shot.

 That may seem intimidating, but you can’t be anonymous or invisible when you’re shooting wide.

 In order to make your shots more interesting, have more depth and perspective – you have to get closer.
 Try and get a subject really close to your lens, something else a medium distance away, and the background even farther.

 This will give your image layers of depth and make people want to look at it closer, to really explore what’s going on in your photographs.

 This image (above) was shot from the hip (literally) as I crossed the street in NYC.
 I wanted the feel of the people coming at me.
 The finished image was cropped and processed like this: